 Attach the frill onto the bottom front.
 Stitch in the seam allowance, approximately 1/4″ (5mm) away from the edge.
 Try not to catch the gathering threads.

-I recommend using a walking foot when possible through the tutorial, you should find it will help to pull the leather through the machine.
+I recommend using a walking foot when possible throughout the tutorial, you should find it will help to move the leather through the machine.

 Once the frill is attached to the bottom edge you can trim the threads and attach the front top.

-The front top can be positioned onto the frill with the right side of the fabric and the right side of the frill facing.
-Be sure to place the nap and / or pattern of the fabric correctly, the edge attaching to the frill is the bottom edge of the nap / pattern (bottom edge of the front top).
+The front top can be positioned onto the frill with the right side of the fabric and the right side of the frill positioned together.
+Be sure to place the nap and/or pattern of the fabric correctly, the edge attaching to the frill is the bottom edge of the nap/pattern (bottom edge of the front top).